PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: 0
 * **description**: Sets the level above which players in the nether will take void damage.
-  This is a vanilla-friendly way to restrict players using the nether ceiling as buildable
+  This is a vanilla-friendly way to restrict players from using the nether ceiling as a buildable
   area.
 Setting to 0 disables this feature.

 keep-spawn-loaded